Godot-Opus/libopus-gdnative/README.md

 ## So far this is only proof of concept quality, and is in no way ready to be used in production.

-One key component Godot is missing for enabling VOIP features, is a, audio code that can be used at run-time to compress and decompress audio for transmission.
+One key component Godot is missing for enabling VOIP features, is an audio code that can be used at run-time to compress and decompress audio for transmission.

 libOpus is the gold standard for open source real-time voice codecs.